Office of the Dean of the College

 Residences offering junior and senior students more independence

 Colgate provides vibrant and diverse options for campus living, including traditional residence halls, thematic communities, townhouses, and apartment complexes.
 The university housing agreement is for a period of one academic year.
-A limited number of seniors are granted approval to live off campus.
+Students are expected to live on-campus for all four years of their undergraduate experience.
+A very limited number of seniors are granted approval to live in private off-campus housing.

-Each living community on campus is overseen by an assistant director for residential life who is responsible for its overall operation, including staff and resource management, community development, and administrative functions.
-The community leaders (student staff members) serve as mentors and sources of information to assist students in making their Colgate experience as fulfilling as possible.
+Each living community on campus is overseen by an Area Director for Residential Life who is responsible for its overall operation, including staff and resource management, community development, and administrative functions.
+The Community Leaders (student staff members) serve as mentors and sources of information to assist students in making their Colgate experience as fulfilling as possible.

 Sophomore Residential Seminars

-One of the attractive features of residential life at Colgate is the opportunity to live in small, self-governed communities in which students learn skills of community building and civic engagement.
+One of the attractive features of Residential Life at Colgate is the opportunity to live in small, self-governed communities in which students have specified scholarly or personal interests.
+Engagement and experiential learning in the community is centered on the theme of the community.
 Some of these communities have strong links to academic departments and faculty mentors.
 Colgate also offers opportunities for small groups of students interested in living together.
-All provide students with opportunities for self-governance, leadership, and personal responsibility.
+All provide students with opportunities for growth, leadership, and community.

 Fraternities and Sororities